19hours/sg-statutes/Acts/Singapore Corporation of Rehabilitative Enterprises Act.md

 (6) The Corporation shall not be precluded from holding any meeting or acting in any matter merely by reason of a vacancy in its membership.

-(7) Subject to the provisions of this Act, the Corporation may make standing orders to regulate its own procedure, and in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.
+(7) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Corporation may make standing orders to regulate its own procedure, and in particular, the holding of meetings, the notice to be given of such meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of such minutes.

-### Member’s interest in contract to be made known

-7\.—(1) A member who is directly or indirectly interested in a contract made or proposed to be made by the Corporation shall disclose the nature of his interest at the first meeting of the Corporation at which he is present after the relevant facts have come to his knowledge.

-(2) A disclosure under subsection (1) shall be recorded in the minutes of the meeting of the Corporation and, after the disclosure, that member shall —

-(a) not take part in any deliberation or decision of the Corporation with respect to that contract; and

-(b) be disregarded for the purpose of constituting a quorum for the meeting of the Corporation for any such deliberation or decision.

-(3) No act or proceeding of the Corporation shall be questioned on the ground that a member has contravened this section.
+[Act 5 of 2018 wef 01/04/2018]

+7\.
+[Repealed by Act 5 of 2018 wef 01/04/2018]

 ### Validity of acts of member